For the Yardwork-Averse

 Planted in dappled sun, the chartreuse-colored leaves of aralia are certified showstoppers in Zones 4 through 8.
 The large clump-forming perennial is best placed at the back of a border to allow room for the two-foot-long spikes of pollinator-friendly flowers that appear in summer.
 Purple berries develop in the fall, and although humans can't eat them, they're a favorite of birds.
 Available on Amazon; $37.08.

 An alternative to traditional conifers, rhododendrons remain green through the winter in Zones 4 through 8 and thrive in shade or partial shade provided they're planted in well-draining acidic soils.
 In April, pink, white, or lavender flower clusters appear on the shrubs, which can reach up to six feet tall.
-Available at The Home Depot; $35.
+Available from The Home Depot; $35.

 Strongbox Inkberry Holly